 If you suffered severe personal injuries or a lost a loved one in a recent industrial machinery accident, contact the attorneys at the Law Firm of Aaron A. Herbert, P.C.
 Failure to train may have caused or contributed to the incident, placing liability with the at-fault employer.
 You and your loved ones may be eligible to receive financial compensation for your losses.

 Do not make the mistake of thinking you can negotiate your industrial machinery accident claim on your own.
 Insurance companies are not on your side and want you to settle for as little as possible.
 They may use deny-and-delay tactics to convince you to settle for less than your serious injuries are worth.
 Contact an attorney as soon as you can after a workplace accident to discover the true value of your case.
-Working with an attorney will give you the power to negotiate a fair settlement or take your case to court in Dallas or Fort Worth.
+Working with an attorney will give you the power to negotiate a fair settlement or take your case to court in the Dallas area.

 Employees need training to properly and safely operate heavy machinery.
 Driving a forklift, for example, is not like driving a car.
 Operating forklifts, cranes, tractors, hoists, conveyor belts, trash compactors, and other heavy machinery takes time, training, and practice.
 Inadequate employee training or lack of manager supervision in an industrial setting could result in preventable personal injury accidents.